StarPlayrX/bigmac/README.md

 5. Legacy Bluetooth2 disabler, Bluetooth4 enabler (with card or BT4LE dongle)
 6. BMO2.dmg a fully patched clean system disks with LegacyWiFi or 802.11ac WiFi.
 7. Working on ease of use improvements.
+8. Software Update Downloads for Full Installs
+9. Optional Apple Developer Seed Support Downloads
+10. Wicked Installer Boot System
+11. Ultra Fast Boot
+12. No Boot Screen Support!
+No more adventures.

 ## Requirements
 1. Mac Pro 2008 - 2012
 2. SIP, a.k.a.
 System Integrity Protection, must be disabled otherwise the patches might not fully function.
    * To disable SIP, [Download OS X El Capitan 10.11](http://updates-http.cdn-apple.com/2019/cert/061-41424-20191024-218af9ec-cf50-4516-9011-228c78eda3d2/InstallMacOSX.dmg).
    * Open the DMG and run the package.
-   * Create a usb or firewire installer from El Capitan: `sudo /Applications/Install\ OS\ X\ El\ Capitan.app/Contents/Resources/createinstallmedia --volume /Volumes/MyVolume --applicationpath /Applications/Install\ OS\ X\ El\ Capitan.app`
+   * Create a installation medium from El Capitan: `sudo /Applications/Install\ OS\ X\ El\ Capitan.app/Contents/Resources/createinstallmedia --volume /Volumes/MyVolume --applicationpath /Applications/Install\ OS\ X\ El\ Capitan.app`
    * Reboot and hold down the option key.
 (No boot screen?
 Remove all drives and reboot, and wait for the installer to boot up.)
    * Open Terminal.
 Execute `csrutil disable`.
    * While you are there set some boot args: `nvram boot-args="-no_compat_check"`.